jsphwllng/jsphwllng.github.io/brag.md

 *   Reduced GitHub Action minutes in the platform repository by 50%.
 *   Resolved IPv6 errors in the recording service.
 *   Designed and implemented automated data loading from PostHog to Redshift.
+*   Designed and deployed userdb and billingdb RDS cluster to staging environment.
 *   Significantly reduced periodic test errors in the web frontend GoCD, enhancing on-call engineer productivity.

 Design and Documentation